 - Visit one of their six crystal stores and load up on some energy.

 - Visit the creepy abandoned Juniper Lodge Motel in nearby Macdoel.

 - Take a scenic drive to the three McCloud River waterfalls.

 Venn diagram zone: Devoted to art.

 Even before it became legal, growing pot was was Humboldt County’s primary cash crop.
 For some towns, the resulting culture entrenched paranoia and an aversion to outsiders.
 However, for Eureka, the result is a free-spirited artsy community.
 In 2017, this bohemian California town developed a strategic arts plan designed to foster a renaissance in the community.
 It includes a hippy, inclusive ethic that values “listening, sharing and supporting”.
-Stay right downtown in this cool Mid-Century modern home.
+Stay right in old town in this lovely historic lilac Victorian.